 Tow trucks are easier to finance than semi trucks.

-Companies who only deal with commercial trucks know what business documents to look for and will be able to quickly appraise commercial trucks much faster than a bank.
+Companies who only deal with commercial trucks know what business documents to look for and will be able to quickly appraise commercial trucks faster than banks.

-- Lower Down Payments
+Financing Companies Tend to Offer Lower Down Payments

-Banks can request up to 50% of your home equity or other collateral, whereas financing companies are usually much more reasonable.
+Banks can request up to 50% of your home equity or other collateral—whereas financing companies are usually much more reasonable.

-Taycor Financial.
+If you are in need of immediate truck financing, we encourage you to fill out an application with our concierge financing by Taycor Financial.
 Taycor Financial has been a part of business growth and development for nearly 30 years.
-Our customers are on Main Street, not Wall Street, and our mission statement reflects that.
+Taycor's customers are just like you—Main Street, not Wall Street.
 Their goal is to provide first-class service and a full range of financial products ranging from equipment leasing and financing to hybrid lines of credit and working capital.
 Whether you are a startup business or a well-established landmark in your community, Taycor has multiple financing programs that will fit your business needs.